 Even if you aren’t going to be doing any statistical analysis yourself, being able to interpret and critically evaluate published statistics will enable you to get the most out of the journal articles and other literature you read.
-This page details some commonly reported statistics and how to interpret them (note again though that if you are looking to gain a more fundamental understanding of of how to interpret a few common graphs and tables and calculate a few key values, you may find that the statistics section of the Statistics and probability page of the Numeracy fundamentals module is more suitable instead).
+This page details some commonly reported statistics and how to interpret them (although note that if you are looking to gain a more fundamental understanding of of how to interpret a few common graphs and tables and calculate a few key values, you may find that the statistics section of the Statistics and probability page of the Numeracy fundamentals module is more suitable instead).

 Descriptive statistics are used to summarise and describe the data you have access to - be it data for the whole population of interest (such as everyone who attends a particular school), or data collected from a random sample of a larger population (such as a random sample of people who were patients at a particular hospital over a two year period).
 The only difference is that in the latter situation (which occurs most often) descriptive statistics do not allow any conclusions to be drawn about the wider population, so will typically be used in conjunction with other statistics.
 More on these shortly, but for now let’s consider the descriptive statistics in Table 1 (Visram, Smith, Connor, Greig & Scorer, 2018).